Comedy, safely sandboxed, gives us permission to think the unthinkable, say the unsayable. Another in a series about my favorite classic movies.

 But also in the all-girl band is their lead singer and ukulele virtuoso, Sugar Kane Kowalczyk (Marilyn Monroe).
 She’s a little bit of a drunk and a sucker for saxophone players, and she’s definitely all girl.
 The girls-who-are-boys are instantly smitten, but Joe in particular.
 He undertakes the project of playing the persona of a rich young oil baron who speaks like Cary Grant (making this a man-as-girl-as-man disguise) in order to woo the ditzy Sugar and to conceal that he’s one of those dastardly saxophone players who’s always letting her down.

-Meanwhile, one of the filthy rich older gentlemen, Osgood Fielding III, who winters at the hotel is instantly smitten with Jerry in his guise as “Daphne.”
-All very handy when the boys agree that Jerry will keep Osgood occupied on land that night while Joe uses Osgood’s yacht to impress Sugar.
+Meanwhile, one of the filthy rich older gentlemen, Osgood Fielding III, who winters at the hotel, is instantly smitten with Jerry in his guise as “Daphne.”
+This leads to the brilliant subterfuge that Jerry will keep Osgood occupied on land that night while Joe uses Osgood’s yacht to impress Sugar.

-All seems to be focused on love and romance in its farcical and unrequited varieties.
+We seem to be focused firmly on love and romance in its farcical and unrequited varieties.
 Then, when we ‘ve almost forgotten the organized crime element, the mobsters turn up.
 From this point all is murder and mayhem, and the story reaches its climax and dénouement.

 Some decry Some Like it Hot as a Jurassic-era example of blatant misogyny and stereotyped sex roles.
 I disagree.
-But even if I did agree, first of all, we can’t chuck all of the movie canon because the attitudes in a 1950’s movie are, well, those of the 1950’s.
-We do need to examine if these elements are so egregious that they make the work unwatchable in 2020.
+But even if I did agree, first of all, we can’t chuck all of the movie canon prior to 2021 because the attitudes in a 1950’s movie are, well, those of the 1950’s.
+We do need to examine if these elements are so egregious that they make the work unwatchable with our current understanding.

-This is clearly not the case with Some Like It Hot.
-The usual romantic tropes are cleverly refurbished: instead of being a rapacious sex dog, Curtis, as the oil heir, feigns impotence when it comes time for his yacht tryst with Marilyn.
+At any rate, Some Like It Hot is no Gone With the Wind.
+The usual romantic tropes are cleverly refurbished: for example, instead of being a rapacious sex dog, Curtis, as the oil heir, feigns impotence when it comes time for his yacht tryst with Marilyn.
 It becomes Sugar’s challenge to raise the standard, so to speak.
 Luckily she sold kisses for the milk fund!

-The record for number of takes stands at thirty-seven, for the shot where Marilyn says, “It’s me, Sugar.”
-“Sugar it’s me, it’s Sugar me…” They pasted the lines inside a drawer for access if she needed.
+This is the movie where Marilyn broke the record for number of takes in a single scene: thirty-seven, for the shot where she says, “It’s me, Sugar.”
+Only a statistician could calculate the possible combinations of those three words: “Sugar it’s me, it’s Sugar me…” They pasted the lines inside a drawer for access if she needed.
 Cut, print!

-Wilder concluded that, yes, she was a pain in the ass, over-sensitive, always monumentally late, often foggy from chemicals.
+Wilder concluded that, yes, she was a pain in the ass, tiresomely hyper-sensitive, always monumentally late, often foggy from chemicals.
 And you could get an actress, any number of them, who were not these things.

 But then you wouldn’t have Marilyn.